CodingZeal/thin_notion_api/README.md

 # ThinNotionApi

-**TODO: Add description**
+## This package is still under heavy development and things can change at any time.

+ThinNotionApi is an Elixir package to easily communicate with the Notion API.
+The main objective to provide a simple straight forward way for a person to fetch or update information without a large or complex interface.

 TODO:

-- Need to start adding tests
+- [x] Need to start adding tests
-- List database query param support
+- [x] List database query param support
-- Query database with options
+- [x] Query database with options
-- Support all Page object actions
+- [x] Support all Page object actions
-- Support all Block actions
+- [ ] Support all Block actions
-- Support all User actions
+- [ ] Support all User actions
-- Support Search
+- [ ] Support Search

 ## Installation